 Table 2.1 - Certificate holder information 1 Composition of fishery client group on behalf of who the statement is provided Characterise the composition of the fishery client group, including cost sharing entities.
-Describe the relationship between cost sharing members of the fishery client group and the vessel owners and operators of the Unit of Certification (UoC). СН Anonymous society 2 Responsibility for labour regulation What management authorities and laws, including flag state authorities, control labour-related regulations in the unit of assessment area?
-How are laws enforced? СН We are governed by the Labor Code and controlled by the Labor Inspection 3 Risk identification and mitigation - Describe the processes, including government and certificate holder measures, that are in place in the UoC to identify and mitigate any risk of child and forced labour. СН Camanchaca Pesca Sur S.A., due to internal policies does not hire minors.
-4 Crew recruitment - Describe the typical methods used to recruit crew in the UoC and describe the migrant composition of crew if any. СН The hiring of the crew is directly and only of Chilean nationality 5 Engagement with fish worker groups - Where there is known engagement with fisher, migrant, and worker rights groups, describe how this occurs and the organisations engaged with workers in the Unit of Assessment (UoA). СН We are governed by the labor code and the requirements of the maritime authority 6 Crew contracts - Describe the nature of contracts or legal work agreements in place in the UoC and the issues addressed in such agreements. СН The contracts are issued considering all the requirements indicated in the Labor Code: income, working hours, benefits, food, transportation.
-Workwear.
-7 Audits and labour inspections - Describe any 3rd Party audits and certifications on labour, or labour inspections conducted within the UoC in the last two years. СН Labor inspection performs audits without prior notice to the facilities.
+Describe the relationship between cost sharing members of the fishery client group and the vessel owners and operators of the Unit of Certification (UoC). СН AS JAPS is the only certificate holder and is fully responsible for all payments.
+AS JAPS is a processor and buys fish from fishers who are independent entities and interact with AS JAPS based on individual agreements.
+2 Responsibility for labour regulation What management authorities and laws, including flag state authorities, control labour-related regulations in the unit of assessment area?
+How are laws enforced? СН Labour standards in the area of the certification are established by the Estonian government employment contract law $\frac{RT~I~2009,~5,~35}{I}$) The state agency who is responsible for enforcement of the Law is Government Work Inspectorate.
+The law is fully respected.
+3 Risk identification and mitigation Describe the processes, including government and certificate holder measures, that are in place in the UoC to identify and mitigate any risk of child and forced labour. СН Forced labour in fisheries is strictly prohibited by law.
+Use of child labor in the fishing organization is not allowed according to the internal policy of the company and the restrictions (internal rules of fishing) established by the Estonian government employment contract law.
+Violation of these rules is punished by administrative and criminal sanctions.
+4 Crew recruitment Describe the typical methods used to recruit crew in the UoC and describe the migrant composition of crew if any. СН Crews of fishing boats and on-land staff of the processing facility consists of local residents.
+Recruitment of processors is carried out by interviews of the candidates with the establishment of a trial period.
+No migrants are employed.
+5 Engagement with fish worker groups Where there is known engagement with fisher, migrant, and worker rights groups, describe how this occurs and the organisations engaged with workers in the Unit of Assessment (UoA). СН There is no engagement with special groups to protect the rights of fishers, migrants and other workers in the area of fishing and processing contracts.
+6 Crew contracts Describe the nature of contracts or legal work agreements in place in the UoC and the issues addressed in such agreements. СП There are labor contracts.
+The contracts contain the full scope of social and legal guarantees provided by law.
+Contracts are drawn up in Estonian, which is state language and commonly spoken in the area.
+There were no cases of breach of contract.